The Corn Hall Presents Diss in WWIPosted on 19th September 2018

 Commemorative Poppy Installation – FREE Workshops.

 Join us for a series of free poppy making workshops in honour of the fallen Diss soldiers to culminate in an artistic installation at the Corn Hall.
-Learn about individual Diss soldiers.
+Learn about individual Diss soldiers who served in the War and are commemorated on the cenotaph at St Mary’s Church.

 10 October, 10am – 4pm